 Peppers, however, are one of the easiest plants and vegetables to save seed from.
 Other good choices for your first seed-saving attempt include tomatoes, eggplant, beans, and peas.

 Peppers are one of the easiest plants to collect and save seeds from.
-There’s an almost endless variety of peppers to choose from and seeds give you a free way to grow new plants.
+There’s an almost endless variety of peppers to choose from and by seed saving, seeds give you a free way to grow new plants.

 Saving seeds is also an easy way to keep growing your favorite varieties, and there’s a sense of pride in doing it yourself.
 It gives you a virtually free way of continuing to grow peppers in your garden for years to come.

 While the actual steps for saving seeds from peppers are pretty easy, there are some important terms you need to know and planning steps to take before even planting your crop for this year.

 One general rule of seed saving is to not save seeds from hybrids.
 A hybrid is the result of cross-pollination between two different varieties.

 This can happen naturally, but it also happens when humans deliberately cross two strains to come up with a “better” plant that has characteristics of both parent plants.
 Many pepper plants and seeds that you buy from the store are hybrid.

 While there’s nothing wrong with hybrid plants, they most often won’t come true from seed.
 So if you save seed from your favorite pepper and plant the seeds next year, you’ll most likely end up with peppers that resemble one of the parent plants and not the hybrid you wanted.

 It’s not a good idea to save seeds from peppers you’ve bought from the store.
 You have no idea what variety they are, and many of the varieties sold in stores are hybrids.

 Choose Open-Pollinated or Heirloom